Subscribe: Google Podcasts | RSS

 - Do you have room for the bathroom?
 Is it a half or whole bath?
 If I recall, you can get a very basic full bathroom in a 4’x8′ area but then you may need more space if installing an ejector pump pit.

 - You will need to install a vent connection for the sink, bath and the pump.
 You will want to determine how you will be able to route the pipes to either the main vent stack (if large enough for these added plumbing devices) or where you can run a new pipe.

-The next topic that The Handygys discuss is fill valves for toilets.
+The next topic that The Handyguys discuss is fill valves for toilets.
 Handyguy Paul needed a new fill valve for his toilet.
 He ended up getting a leak sentry version from Fluidmaster.
 What is special about this fill valve?
 How does this help you save water?
-If you have a leak in the flapper and water is draining down the drain the valve wont keep filling the tank.
-Worst case, if you have a leak, you will loose down the drain only the water in the tank.
+If you have a leak in the flapper and water is draining down the drain, the valve won’t keep filling the tank.
+Worst case, if you have a leak, you will lose only the water in the tank down the drain .
 You will also know you have a problem when you go to flush next time.
 Listen to the podcast for discussion of this product.

-Lastly – The Handyguys discuss dryer vent cleaning.
-Dryer vents can be dangerous if the get clogged.
-According to the CPSC in 1998 clothes dryers caused over 15 thousand fires, 20 deaths and 370 injuries.
+Finally, The Handyguys discuss dryer vent cleaning.
+Dryer vents can be dangerous if they get clogged.
+According to the CPSC, in 1998, clothes dryers caused over 15 thousand fires, 20 deaths and 370 injuries.
 Fires can occur when lint builds up in the exhaust.
 Handyguy Paul tested out The Linteater system and was quite happy with it.
 He almost got into a little trouble with it though.
 Paul – Read The Fine Manual next time!
 Listen to the podcast for discussion and impressions.